-- 4. Stabilizing banks, minimizing erosion and sedimentation, and reducing the occurrence or severity of landslides; - 5.
+- 3. Providing organic inputs necessary for aquatic life, including providing food in the form of various insects and other benthic macro invertebrates; - 4.
+Stabilizing banks, minimizing erosion and sedimentation, and reducing the occurrence or severity of landslides; - 5.
 Reducing fine sediment input into the aquatic environment by minimizing erosion, aiding infiltration, and retaining runoff; - 6.
-Improving water quality through filtration and vegetative uptake of nutrients and pollutants; - Providing a source of large woody debris to moderate flows, create hydraulic roughness, form pools, and increase aquatic diversity for salmonids and other species; and - 8.
+Improving water quality through filtration and vegetative uptake of nutrients and pollutants; - 7.
+Providing a source of large woody debris to moderate flows, create hydraulic roughness, form pools, and increase aquatic diversity for salmonids and other species; and - 8.
 Providing habitat for wildlife, including connectivity for travel and migration corridors. - B. Restrict clearing and grading within vegetation conservation areas in order to maintain the functions and values of the shoreline environment, including protection of habitat, steep slopes and shoreline bluffs.
 Any alterations should be the minimum necessary to accommodate an authorized use or development. - C. The composition, structure and density of the vegetation should replicate the functions of a natural, unaltered shoreline to the greatest extent feasible. - D. Maintaining a well-vegetated shoreline with native species is preferred over clearing vegetation to create views or provide lawns.
 Limited and selective clearing for views and lawns, or for safety, may be allowed when slope stability and ecological functions are not compromised, but landowners should not assume that an unobstructed view of the water is guaranteed.
 Trimming and pruning are preferred over removal of native vegetation.
-Property owners should be encouraged to avoid or minimize the use of fertilizers, herbicides and pesticides. - E. Property owners should be encouraged to preserve and enhance woody vegetation and native groundcovers to stabilize soils and provide habitat.
-Maintaining native plant communities is preferred over non-native ornamental plantings because of their ecological value.
+Property owners should be encouraged to avoid or minimize the use of fertilizers, herbicides and pesticides. - E. Property owners should be encouraged to preserve and enhance woody vegetation and native groundcovers to stabilize soils and provide

-F. Develop educational materials and establish a public outreach program to educate shoreline landowners and community members about the importance of protecting and enhancing vegetative buffers along the shoreline.
+- habitat.
+Maintaining native plant communities is preferred over nonnative ornamental plantings because of their ecological value. - F. Develop educational materials and establish a public outreach program to educate shoreline landowners and community members about the importance of protecting and enhancing vegetative buffers along the shoreline, including education about the appropriate and proper usage of fertilizers and pesticides along the shoreline.